 Prior to the recent pandemic, the cruise industry had never before experienced a complete cessation of its operations.
 The public concern over the recent pandemic, coupled with a drop in demand for international travel and leisure, and restrictions on international travel and immigration, adversely affected the demand for cruises.
-In addition, the recent pandemic caused, and may continue to cause, some cruise lines to declare bankruptcy or cause their lenders to declare a default, accelerate the related debt, or foreclose on collateral.
+In addition, the recent pandemic caused, and future outbreaks of illnesses may cause some cruise lines to declare bankruptcy or cause their lenders to declare a default, accelerate the related debt, or foreclose on collateral.
 Such bankruptcies, accelerations or foreclosures could, in some cases, result in the termination of our agreements with certain of our cruise line partners and eliminate our anticipated income and cash flows, which could negatively affect our results of operations.
 Cruise lines in bankruptcy may not have sufficient assets to pay us termination fees, other unpaid fees, or reimbursements we are owed under their agreements with us.
 Even if some cruise lines do not declare bankruptcy, they may be unable or unwilling to pay us amounts to which we are entitled on a timely basis or at all.
 Cruise lines compete for consumer disposable leisure time dollars with virtually all other vacation alternatives.
 Demand for cruises is dependent on the underlying economic strength of the countries from which cruise lines source their passengers.
 Economic changes such as unemployment, economic uncertainty, and the threat of a global recession reduce disposable income or consumer confidence in the countries from which our cruise line partners source their passengers and have affected the demand for vacations, including cruise vacations, which are discretionary purchases.

-According to CLIA, North America, our core market, continues to remain the largest source market, with the Caribbean remaining the top destination for cruise travelers.
-During 2022, 32% of passengers in the global cruise industry were sourced from North America.
-A growing number of passengers are sourced from outside North America in markets such as Western and Eastern Europe, Asia, Australasia, South America, and the Middle East.
+According to CLIA, North America, our core market, continues to remain the largest source market for passenger volume.
+During 2023, 57% of passengers in the global cruise industry were sourced from North America, and most increases to passenger volume were in the United States, with an incremental increase of 2.7 million passengers from 2019 to 2023.
+While the Caribbean remains the top destination for cruise travelers, representing 44.2% of passenger volume during 2023, a growing number of passengers are sourced from outside North America in markets such as Europe, Asia, Australasia, South America, and the Middle East.
 A significant portion of the cruise industry's growth is expected to come from expansion of markets outside of our core North American market.
 We believe that non-North American passengers spend less on our services and products than North American passengers.